The Ultimate Guide to Jordan

 Your Jordan packing essential highly depends on the season you plan to visit Jordan in.
 Needless to say, you will need to pack airy/light-coloured clothing if you visit Jordan in the summer months and enough and more warm clothes for winter.
 Keeping basic clothes and shoes aside, I have compiled the ultimate packing list of all the essential items you need to pack for Jordan.

 Essentials to pack for Jordan

 Loads of sunscreen, believe me, you never have enough sunscreen when visiting Jordan!
 Most of the outdoor activities will take place in a desert where the body gets dehydrated real easily.
 Also, if you plan to camp in one of the deserts for a couple of days, you will not have access to the necessary supplies.
 Carry enough sunscreen, after all, you wouldn’t want sunburns in the middle of nowhere.
 In addition to that, carry excellent sunglass and a hat.

 Very important!
 Not just if you are visiting Jordan in the wet season.
 Carry a small 6L waterproof bag to keep all your belongings safe for your beach activities near the dead sea or Aqaba.
 I highly recommend my waterproof bag.

 - Quick-dry towel:

 A super essential item if you wish to visit the dead sea on a budget.
-The dead sea has a free beach and a 4-star hotel, at the hotel you can a fee to use services like – changing room, towels, pool, restaurant.
+The dead sea has a free beach and a 4-star hotel, at the hotel you can a fee to use services like – changing rooms, towels, a pool, and a restaurant.
 Whereas the free beach doesn’t have any such services.
 Moreover, many of the desert camps have basic to no toiletries, always right to carry a lightweight quick-dry towel.

 - Money pouch: